Paige DeSorbo

 Paige DeSorbo (born November 4, 1992) is an American television personality, podcaster, and influencer.
-She is best known as a cast member of the Bravo reality television series Summer House, in which she starred from 2019 to 2025.
+She is best known as a cast member of the Bravo reality television series Summer House, in which she starred from 2019 to 2025, and as a co-host of the podcast Giggly Squad.

 Early life

-DeSorbo was born on November 4, 1992, in Albany, New York, to Gary and Kimberly DeSorbo, and grew up in Loudonville.
+DeSorbo was born in Albany, New York, to Gary and Kimberly DeSorbo, and grew up in Loudonville.
 She has an older brother.
 She was a child model and appeared on the cover of the young-adult novel The Friday Society by Adrienne Kress.
 She attended Academy of the Holy Names and studied journalism at the College of Saint Rose in Albany, graduating in 2015.

 Career

 Early in her career, DeSorbo interned at WRGB in Niskayuna.
 She later worked as an executive assistant at ABC News and a writer at Betches.
 In 2019, she joined the cast of the Bravo reality television series Summer House.
 In June 2025, she announced that she would be leaving Summer House after seven seasons.
 Later that year, she was awarded the Allison Williams Cool Girl Award at the Las Culturistas Culture Awards ceremony.
 She also launched a loungewear line, titled Daphne.
+In February 2026, she appeared in a Super Bowl LX commercial for Kinder Bueno.

 Giggly Squad

 During the COVID-19 pandemic, DeSorbo and her Summer House costar Hannah Berner began hosting a podcast, Giggly Squad.
 In late 2024, they toured their podcast with a live show titled Giggly Squad Live: Club Giggly.
 In April 2025, they published a book, How to Giggle: A Guide to Taking Life Less Seriously.
 The following month, they launched a web series titled Hannah & Paige Try New Things.

+In March 2026, Giggly Squad won Podcast of the Year at the 2026 IHeartRadio Podcast Awards.
+Later that month, it was announced that Berner and DeSorbo will co-write and act in a scripted comedy series developed by Netflix and produced by Amy Poehler with Kay Cannon as co-writer and showrunner.